 A study of the macroscopic properties and principles of matter and energy that will be developed with appropriate rigor.
 Selected topics include the four laws of thermodynamics, phase and reaction equilibria, chemical kinetics, quantum mechanics, and statistical thermodynamics.
 Laboratories will closely correlate with topics discussed in lecture and will emphasize the completion of properly formatted and scientifically written laboratory reports.
-Prerequisites: CHEM 114, PHYS 112; concurrent: MATH 237.
+Prerequisites: CHEM 114, PHYS 112; MATH 238 or permission of instructor.
 3 lecture and 4 laboratory hours for 2 semesters.